-Task: To bind to the UUID of the virtual machine hosting the license server
+Task: To bind to the UUID of the virtual machine hosting the license server lmhostid -ptype VM -uuid

-- Identify the virtual machine on which the license server will be run, and download the platform-specific Imhostid utility from the Flexera Software website onto this virtual machine. - 2.
+- 1. Identify the virtual machine on which the license server will be run, and download the platform-specific Imhostid utility from the Flexera Software website onto this virtual machine. - 2.
 Run the following command from the command line of the virtual machine: